jcavera/subjective_time/data/README.md

 The second (r_brc) are meesages that are in some way related to Burning Man and are only shown when the on-playa conditions are met.
-The third (r_cond) consists entirely of conditional statements that are purposefully narrow (e.g.: limited to a single day, a single location, a precice time, etc.).
+The third (r_cond) consists entirely of conditional statements that are purposefully narrow (e.g.: limited to a single day, a single location, a specific time, etc.).

 All of the resource files are line-length limited to 134 characters, plus a carriage return and newline (totaling 136 bytes per line).
 All use a tilde (~) character to fill the length and indicate the end of